Pylons/pyramid/docs/quick_tutorial/more_view_classes.rst

 - Dispatch one route/URL to multiple views based on request data

-- Share stated and logic between views and templates via the view class
+- Share states and logic between views and templates via the view class

 Steps
 =====